Tevel Metro

 Tevel Metro (תבל מטרו) is a privately held company operating the Red Line of the Tel Aviv Light Rail since it started operating in August 2023.
-The company was established in 2017 as a corporate group containing the Israeli bus company Egged (51%) and the Chinese Shenzhen Metro (30%) and China Civil Engineering Construction Corporation (19%).
+The company was established in 2017 as a corporate group containing the Israeli bus company Egged (51%), the Chinese Shenzhen Metro (30%) and China Civil Engineering Construction Corporation (19%).
 It is part of Egged Group.

 The company won the tenders to operate all 3 lines of the Dankal system; First, it won the Red Line tender in August 2017 for a term of a decade, with an option to extend for additional 6 years.
 Then, on 12 March 2025, it secured the tenders to operate the Green and Purple lines for a decade, with an option to extend for an additional decade.